Ingredient Comparison

 A natural liquid sweetener made by bees.
 Sweeter than sugar with a distinctive floral flavor.
 Provides moisture and acts as a humectant.

-8 substitutes available
+8 substitute options available

 Natural zero-calorie sweetener extracted from the Stevia plant.
 200β300x sweeter than sugar.
 Used in beverages, baking, and low-sugar cooking.

-3 substitutes available
+3 substitute options available

 Key Differences